kaloyan-marinov/unix-based-operating-systems/README.md

       - [the corresponding step from Scenario 1.4] in instance 1, issue `$ kill -KILL $(echo $$)`, which "stops/closes" instance 1

       [different from the corresponding observation in Scenario 1.4, the same as the corresponding observation in Scenario 1.1]

+# 4. "`nohup` incarnations" of (2. on macOS + the macOS Terminal application)

+1. Scenario 4.1

+   take the following steps:

+      - [the corresponding step from Scenario 2.1]

+      - in instance 1, `$ nohup python 7-example/print_numbers.py &> 7-example/log.txt < /dev/null & echo $! > 7-example/pid.txt`

+      - [the corresponding step from Scenario 2.1]

+      - [the corresponding step from Scenario 2.1]

+   [the same as the corresponding observation in Scenario 2.1]

+2. Scenario 4.2

+   take the following steps:

+      - [the corresponding step from Scenario 2.2]

+      - ...

+      - [the corresponding step from Scenario 2.2]

+      - [the corresponding step from Scenario 2.2]

+    the remaining instance indicates that the process with the PID stored in `7-example/pid.txt` has halted executing; that process has produced a `7-example/log.txt` file without any content (an empty file)

+    [different from the corresponding observation in Scenario 2.2, the same as the corresponding observation in Scenario 2.1]

+3. Scenario 4.3

+    Choose not to try this out as "`nohup` incarnation" of Scenario 2.3, because that scenario does not "stop/close" instance 1.

+4. Scenario 4.4

+    take the following steps:

+      - [the corresponding step from Scenario 2.4]

+      - ...

+      - [the corresponding step from Scenario 2.4]

+      - [the corresponding step from Scenario 2.4]

+      [different from the corresponding observation in Scenario 2.4, the same as the corresponding observation in Scenario 2.1]